alan-turing-institute/the-turing-way-book/content/make/make.md

   $ brew install make
   ```

-  If you have a builtin Make implementation, please ensure that it's GNU make
+  If you have a builtin Make implementation, please ensure that it's GNU Make
   by checking ``make --version``.